 An immune system booster for dogs that really works!

-This is a review of Organic Sea Kelp by Raw Paws Pet Food.
-Product was provided by Raw Paws, but all information and opinions are based on my personal experience using the product on my dogs.
-Some links in this post are affiliate links from which I may receive a small compensation.
-There is NO ADDED COST to you should you use these links.
+Note: This is a review of Organic Sea Kelp by Raw Paws Pet Food.
+The product was provided by Raw Paws, but all information and opinions are based on my personal experience using the product on my dogs.

 What is Organic Sea Kelp?